 5. What's the plan?

 Developing a plan is all about improving the business in a positive way; how do you know what needs improvement?
 You can always start with addressing your SWOT.
 How can you maximise your strengths, correct your weaknesses, make the most of your opportunities and nullify any threats?

 Remember that you can’t do it all yourself (there’s no ‘I’ in team), so get the staff you have involved with the tasks on hand by delegating responsibilities.
-If you're feeling a little stuck when writing your plan you can find a great template of how to write it here courtesy of Hubspot.
+If you're feeling a little stuck when writing your plan you can find a great template here courtesy of Hubspot.